ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

-# Quick Start Guide: Nexus19 + React example
+# Quick Start Guide: Nexus Bridge + React example

-This guide will help to setup Nexus19 with the demo that is built using Nexus Bridge and React framework.
+This guide will help to setup Nexus Bridge with the demo that is built using Nexus Bridge and React framework.
 <br>The demo supports:
 - navigation through records
 - displaying, editing or deleting records (supporting keyboard shortcuts)